httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ## Intentionally Strict Processing {#strict}

-This specification intentionally defines strict parsing and serialization behaviors using step-by-step algorithms; the only error handling defined is to fail the operation altogether.
+This specification intentionally defines strict parsing and serialization behaviors using step-by-step algorithms; the only error handling defined is to fail the entire operation altogether.

 It is designed to encourage faithful implementation and good interoperability.
 Therefore, an implementation that tried to be helpful by being more tolerant of input would make interoperability worse, since that would create pressure on other implementations to implement similar (but likely subtly different) workarounds.